 Serious side effects of lean include:

-• Seizures.
-Lean can decrease heart and breathing rates to the point that not enough oxygen is getting to vital organs.
-When this happens, it can cause seizures.
+- Seizures.
+Lean can decrease heart and breathing rates to the point that not enough oxygen is getting to vital organs, causing seizures.

-• Tooth decay.
+- Tooth decay.
 Lean is a sugary drink that can cause tooth decay.
-Individuals with poor dental hygiene may feel the effects.
+Individuals with poor dental hygiene may experience harmful effects.

 The Realities of Lean Addiction

-Most lean-dependent individuals are drawn by how the substance takes hold of their brain and rewires their current state of consciousness.
+Most lean-dependent individuals are drawn in by how the substance takes hold of their brain and rewires their current state of consciousness.
 As an opiate, codeine creates sensations of warmth and well-being.
 It even has the potential to reduce emotional suffering because users are often in a mellow, low-stress state.
-There’s some evidence that people with a PTSD diagnosis have been turning to opiates like codeine to alleviate their symptoms.

 People who misuse codeine may suffer the following effects: